 - Campus Safety and Healthy U Month.
 During the months of August and September, Student Services a series of events that promote health and safety on campus such as Alcohol Awareness Training for student leaders by the PA Alcohol Board, self-defense classes, nutrition 101, conduct expectations overview, Q & A session with the Harrisburg Police, Suicide Prevention Week, Coffee with the Cops, and group session on Healthy and Unhealthy Relationships. - Alcohol Awareness.
 Residential Life staff educate students about the psychological effects of alcohol abuse and precautions to maintain student personal safety. - Sexual Assault Awareness.
-Training and resources are provided through Everfi Programs for first-year students and employees.
+Training and resources are provided through Vector Programs for first-year students and employees.
 Programs include "Building Supportive Communities" and "Sexual Assault Prevention for Undergraduates." - Safe Sex Awareness.
 Residential Life presents "Wrap It Up" training on safe sex and consent. - HU Threat Assessment Team (TAT).
 HU has a team consisting of HU professionals from multiple disciplines who are engaged in the essential function of behavioral and situational emergency intervention. - HU CARES Team.
-HU has formed a CARES team to support at students who are at risk due to medical, mental health, economic, or other crises. - NaBITA Training.
-Members of HU's TAT participated in threat assessment training through the National Behavioral Intervention Team Association (NaBITA). - HU Staff Training.
-All new hires are assigned a Title IX and Clery training course through Everfi.
+HU has formed a CARES team to support at students who are at risk due to medical, mental health, economic, or other crises. - HU Staff Training.
+All new hires are assigned a Title IX and Clery training course through Vector.
 This course provides new employees with information on HU's programs & policies, as well as contact information for the University's Title IX staff.